Mise en abyme (in literature and other media): Short story: "The Fall of the House of Usher" by Edgar A. Poe

 The Fall of the House of Usher by Edgar Allan Poe sports a particularly noteworthy example of mise en abyme, a story within a story.
 Towards the end of the story, the narrator begins to read aloud parts of an antique volume entitled Mad Trist by Sir Launcelot Canning.
 At first, the narrator only vaguely realizes that the sounds occurring in the embedded fiction Mad Trist can really be heard by him.
 The embedded story is subsequently more and more intertwined with the events that are happening in the embedding story, until, in a climactic scene, a supposedly dead and buried member of the House of Usher (Madeline), is about to enter the room where the recital takes place when both she and her incestuously beloved brother die in a final embrace.
 This fall (and the partial mirroring of the scene in Mad Trist) anticipates the final fall of the House of Usher, which sinks into the tarn surrounding the building.

 TV series: The Simpsons

 In The Simpsons the characters frequently watch television: characters of a TV series are thus watching TV themselves.
 This act is a mise en abyme, as we see a film within a film.
 However, if they started discussing what they are watching it would also be an instance of meta-reference (or rather the mise en abyme would, as it sometimes does, have triggered metareferential reflections).
 Yet, as a rule, mise en abyme merely ‘mirrors’ elements from a superior level on a subordinate one, but does not necessarily trigger an analysis of them.

-List of modern media

-Here is a list of modern media that features a mise en abyss at the core of their scenario: